-- All other undergraduate students: contact York International at email@example.com.
+- All other undergraduate students: contact York International’s Global Learning team

 If you wish to authorize another person to conduct OSAP business and sign forms on your behalf while away from York, you are required to complete a Power of Attorney form(s).
 Both the Ontario and Federal forms will be required if you are receiving an Integrated Ontario/Canada Student Loan.

-If you are enroled concurrently at York University and another postsecondary institution, then your tuition, compulsory fees and books for those courses may be added to your OSAP assessment at York if the credits will be applied to your York degree.
+If you are enrolled concurrently at York University and another post-secondary institution, then your tuition, compulsory fees and books for those courses may be added to your OSAP assessment at York U if the credits will be applied to your York U degree.

 Apply for OSAP aid at the institution where you are taking the larger course load during the session; download this form and have it completed by the non-York institution.